Affine and cyclotomic Schur categories: Introduction

-The monoidal category $\ASch$ over $\kk =\C$ admits a much simplified presentation given in Section~ \ref{sec:C} with rather simple relations, that is, the more involved relations in Definition~\ref{def-affine-Schur} can be derived from these simple relations over $\C$.
+The monoidal category $\ASch$ over $\kk =\C$ admits a much simpler presentation given in Section~ \ref{sec:C} with rather simple relations, that is, the more involved relations in Definition~\ref{def-affine-Schur} can be derived from these simple relations over $\C$.

 Our first main result is the construction of a faithful polynomial representation of $\ASch$.

 \begin{customthm} {\bf A} [Theorem \ref{thm:polyRep}, Remark \ref{rem:faithfulofF}] There is a $\kk$-linear monoidal faithful functor $\mathcal F$ from $\ASch$ to the category $\mathpzc{Vec}_\kk$ of free $\kk$-modules, which sends objects $a\in \N$ to $ \text{Sym}_a$, $u\in \kk$ to $ \kk$, and sends the generating morphisms to the linear maps in the same symbols defined in \S\ref{polynomilrep}. \end{customthm}